Generic Name: Atezolizumab (a te zoe LIZ ue mab)

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.

 - Call your doctor right away if you have any signs of infection like fever, chills, flu-like signs, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.

-- It is common to have loose stools (diarrhea) with atezolizumab.
-However, a very bad bowel problem (colitis) with diarrhea has happened with atezolizumab.
+- It is common to have diarrhea with atezolizumab.
+However, a severe bowel problem (colitis) with diarrhea has happened with atezolizumab.
 This may lead to tears or holes in the bowels and may be life-threatening.
-Call your doctor right away if you have bloody stools; dark, tarry, or sticky stools; diarrhea; or very bad stomach pain.
+Call your doctor right away if you have bloody stools; dark, tarry, or sticky stools; diarrhea; or severe stomach pain.